Max Miller 1894-1963

 The Max Miller Appreciation Society was established in January 1999 in Brighton to celebrate its hero Max Miller, the Cheeky Chappie.
 It has over 250 members world-wide and is proud to be supported by an array of esteemed celebrities.
 For membership and further information go to MMAS PAGE.

-website created for The Max Miller Appreciation Society by terry hardy, Nov-1999, rev. Apr-25
+website created for The Max Miller Appreciation Society by terry hardy, Nov-1999, rev. Oct-25